FuryanRasta/wars/tutorials/01_standard.md

   -y
 ```

-We can query the `miguel` account to confirm that the demo tokens are no longer in the account by using `bondscli q account $(bondscli keys show miguel -a)`.
+We can query the `miguel` account to confirm that the demo tokens are no longer in the account by using `warscli q account $(warscli keys show miguel -a)`.
 A maximum of 2 blocks-worth of time might need to pass for the order in the batch to get processed.

 ```bash
 ...